 Licorice plant leaves, dried and crushed into a tea, have become popular.
-You can purchase these teas at supermarkets and health food stores.
+You can purchase these teas at supermarkets or health food stores and online.

 Teas are used to promote digestive, respiratory, and adrenal gland health.
 When you see herbal teas for “bronchial wellness” and “cleanse and detox,” they usually contain forms of licorice.

 The popular throat remedy known as Throat Coat tea is a combination of marshmallow root, licorice root, and elm bark.